Home » How Do Rats Defend Themselves?

 Rats have several behavioral adaptations tailored to scare or confuse potential predators.

 They usually congregate in one place and live in colonies of dozens of rats.
-When there are many rats in a single nest, a predator may hesitate to approach them.
+When many rats are in a single nest, a predator may hesitate to approach them.
 Living in groups also means more eyes are on the lookout, and the rats can warn each other in case of danger.

 how do rats protect themselves from predators?